 When it comes to leads for feature stories, the only rule is that there are no rules.
 Feature stories are typically more free form than news stories, so it follows that feature leads are more free form too.
 One freelance editor I know suggests that writers include in their stories the most strange, bizarre, quirky thing they discovered in their reporting.
 You could use the same trick for a feature lead.

-Here’s a feature lead from “Frank Sinatra Has a Cold,” Gay Talese’s 1966 Esquire Magazine profile of the actor and singer often held out as one of the best examples of new journalism.
-In this case, the lead builds, sharing details of where the singer is, who he’s with and what he’s doing, with everything building up to the critical last sentence of the second paragraph:
+Here’s a feature lead from “Frank Sinatra Has a Cold,” Gay Talese’s 1966 Esquire Magazine profile of the actor and singer.
+The article is often held out as one of the best examples of new journalism, and Esquire considers it one of the best stories the magazine has ever run.
+In this case, the lead builds slowly over details of where the singer is, who he’s with and what he’s doing, with the tension culminating in that critical last sentence of the second paragraph:

 5. The Explanatory Lead